 Click here to download a Dermatologist Endorsed Acne Diet Guide.

 Yes.
 Dr Davin Lim has published groundbreaking evidence to show that concurrent treatment of acne and early acne scars is the best method.
 Why?
 Because early acne scars are much easier to treat compared to late scars.
 Early acne scars respond better to treatment, additionally patients will have little or no downtime with the Carbon Laser Peel.
 For more information on the Carbon Laser Peel contact The Fiori Institute of Skin and Body.

 Acne and acne scars can be treated using RF- this method works!

-I tailor all acne scar revision treatments depending on the acne scar type, downtime, and skin type or skin colour of the patient.
+Specialist scar revision is conducted by Dr Davin Lim at the Westside Laser Dermatology clinic.
+All acne scar revision treatments depending on the acne scar type, downtime, and skin type or skin colour of the patient.
 Lets briefly discuss these 3 factors so you have an understanding of scar revision.

 Identification of acne scars– this is the most important aspect of scar revision.
 Acne scars can be sub typed into box scars, ice-pick or deep scars, rolling scars, atrophic, hypertrophic or lumpy scars, pigmented scars, and anchored or tethered scars.
 Each type of scar will have an optimal treatment.
 Examples include-